Jupp Heynckes

 Josef "Jupp" Heynckes ([ˈjʊp ˈhaɪnkəs]; born 9 May 1945) is a German retired professional footballer and manager.
-The majority of his player career was as a striker for Borussia Mönchengladbach in its golden era of the 1960s and '70s, when they won many national championships and the DFB-Pokal, as well as the UEFA Cup.
+For the majority of his playing career he was as a striker for Borussia Mönchengladbach in its golden era of the 1960s and '70s, when they won many national championships and the DFB-Pokal, as well as the UEFA Cup.
 During this period the team played in its only European Cup final in 1977, losing to Liverpool.
 He is the fourth-highest goalscorer in the history of the Bundesliga, with 220 goals.
 He was a member of the West Germany national team that won the UEFA Euro 1972 and the 1974 FIFA World Cup titles.

-As manager, Heynckes won four Bundesliga titles with Bayern Munich and two UEFA Champions Leagues; with Real Madrid in 1997–98 and Bayern in 2012–13.
+As manager, Heynckes won four Bundesliga titles with Bayern Munich and two UEFA Champions Leagues; with Real Madrid in 1997–98 and Bayern in 2012–13, the latter of which was part of a continental treble.
+He is widely regarded as one of the greatest managers of all time.